datagrok/modular-git-hooks/README.md

 Local hooks fire when performing various git actions in a local repository.
 Remote hooks fire in upstream repositories when using "git push" and similar commands to send updates to them.
 See `man githooks` for more information about how git invokes these scripts.

-Since there are no single hook scripts that are called for both local and remote, it is safe to keep both local and remote hooks in the same repository and simply symlink .git/hooks to a shared clone of that repository.
+Since there are no single hook scripts that are called for both local and remote, it is safe to keep both local and remote hooks in the same repository.

+## Walk-through

 By default, most githooks are contained within a single script, and the git hooks directory looks like this after some have been enabled: